manit-tree/search-box/README.md

 ## Credit

-This project is adapted from [Octopalm.js](https://github.com/eddiegulay/octopalm)
+This project is adapted version from [Octopalm.js](https://github.com/eddiegulay/octopalm)